Fbullman/School_District_Analysis/README.md

 The image shows the scores by school type summary including all of the grades:
 ![This is an image](https://github.com/Fbullman/School_District_Analysis/blob/main/Score%20by%20School%20Type.png)

-Summary
+## Summary
-There were four changes in the school district analysis after removing the ninth graders at Thomas High School's scores.

-In the district summary, the average math score was reduced from 79.0 to 78.9.
+In the district summary, the average math score was 81.9 and the average reading score was 79.0.
-The average reading score of Thomas High School increased by 0.1.
-After rounding, it increased from 83.8 to 83.9.
-The average math score at Thomas High School dropped from 83.41 to 83.35.
 The percent of students passing overall (both math and reading) at Thomas High School dropped from 90.9% to 65.2%.